-All of the Builder functions that we've introduced so far, like Program and Library, actually use a default construction environment that contains settings for the various compilers and other tools that SCons configures by default, or otherwise knows about and has discovered on your system.
-The goal of the default construction environment is to make many configurations to "just work" to build software using readily available tools with a minimum of configuration changes.
+All of the Builder functions that we've introduced so far, like Program and Library, use a construction environment that contains settings for the various compilers and other tools that SCons configures by default, or otherwise knows about and has discovered on your system.
+If not invoked as methods of a specific construction environment, they use the default construction environment The goal of the default construction environment is to make many configurations "just work" to build software using readily available tools with a minimum of configuration changes.

-You can, however, control the settings in the default construction environment by using the DefaultEnvironment function to initialize various settings:
+If needed, you can control the default construction environment by using the DefaultEnvironment function to initialize various settings by passing them as keyword arguments:

 '''

-DefaultEnvironment(CC = '/usr/local/bin/gcc')
+DefaultEnvironment(CC='/usr/local/bin/gcc')

 '''